CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

   22. After successfull execution of pipeline, verify loaded data under Data--> Lake database (adworks) --> run select script with New SQL Script option.

    ![adworks script](./assets/01_LoadSQL.jpg "adworks script")

+  ### Following are the overview of steps performed in below all exercises:

+Once source data is available (from previous exercise) next objective is to transform data into a datawarehouse establishing accurate relationship between     dimensions and fact and visualize the datamodel.

+1. Dimensions (DimProduct, DimGeography, DimCustomer, DimDate and DimChannel) creation are prebuilt using dataflows and are classified into independent and dependent dimensions pipeline as part of lab setup, which needs to be only executed.

+2. DataFlow namely ‘FactSales_DF’ should be completed mainly by creating Fact_Sales from Sales table as source along with lookups from Reseller table, DimProduct and DimDate.
+Transformation on Reseller table is already incorporated in the dataflow and DimProduct and DimDate are available from above dimension creation.

+3.	‘adworkstarget’ lake database is used target datawarehouse.

+4. Once dimension and fact tables are available relationship between are established using MapData in lake database.

+5. Using PowerBI desktop connection is established to synapse workspace and lake database datamodel is used for visualization.

   ## Exercise 2 : Run Pipelines for Loading IndependentDimensions and DependentDimensions tables